Balban: Reign as Sultan

 During his reign, Balban ruled with an iron fist.
 He broke up the 'Chahalgani', a group of the forty most important nobles in the court.
-Balban wanted to make sure everyone was loyal to the crown by establishing an efficient espionage system, in the style of the Umayyad Barid.
+Balban wanted to make sure everyone was loyal to the crown by establishing an efficient espionage system in the style of the Umayyad Barid.
 Sultan Balban had a strong and well-organized intelligence system.
 Balban employed spies, barids, to inform on his officials.
 He placed secret reporters and news-writers in every department.
-The spies were independent authority who were only answerable to Sultan.
+The spies were independent authorities who were only answerable to the Sultan.

 Furthermore, Balban had his nobles punished most harshly for any mishap, including severe treatment of their own slaves.
 One of his nobles, Malik Baqbaq, the governor of Budaun, was punished for ordering one of his slaves to be beaten to death, apparently when being drunk.
 Another governor, Haibat Khan, was handed over to the slave's widow for punishment.
-About his justice Dr. Ishwari Prasad remarked "So great was the dread of Sultan's inexorable justice that no one dared to ill-treat his servant and slaves."
+About his justice, Ishwari Prasad remarked ,"So great was the dread of Sultan's inexorable justice that no one dared to ill-treat his servant and slaves."

 Balban re-organised the military against the threat of the Mongols.
 He re-organised the revenues of the Iqtadars, which have been passed on to the children of their original holders from the time of Shams ud-din, or maintained their hold of the Iqta even after they ceased to serve in the military.
-The old Muqta's, who could not serve as military commanders (umara) for their revenue, were to be dismissed from their fief and settled with a pension of forty to fifty tankas.
-The younger Muqtas had been taxed for the surplus revenue (which was not taken from them as it should have) and the children and women who took possession of the Iqta of their forebears, were to be deprived of their Iqtas and compensated with the money required to sustain them.
+The old Muqtas, who could not serve as military commanders (umara) for their revenue, were to be dismissed from their fief and settled with a pension of forty to fifty tankas.
+The younger Muqtas had been taxed for the surplus revenue (which was not taken from them as it should have been) and the children and women who took possession of the Iqta of their forebears, were to be deprived of their Iqtas and compensated with the money required to sustain them.
 However, he was partially dissuaded from this ruling due to the advice of the old Kotwal, Fakhr ud-din, and the old nobles retained their lands.